sims-bit/Milestone_project_two/README.md

 #### Bugs and Fixes

 From the screenshot you can see that the initial css validation threw up two bugs.
+With the first being a spacing error and the second being a incorrect animation-iteration-count value.
+I corrected the spacing issue and implemented the correct value for the .computer-shake iteration.
 <img src="readme_media/stylesheet-validation-fail-screenshot.jpg" width="200px" height="auto" alt="">